-Data Analysis Expressions (DAX) is a formula expression language used in Analysis Services, Power BI Desktop, and Power Pivot in Excel.
+Data Analysis Expressions (DAX) is a formula expression language used in Analysis Services, Power BI, and Power Pivot in Excel.
 DAX formulas include functions, operators, and values to perform advanced calculations and queries on data in related tables and columns in tabular data models.

 This article provides only a basic introduction to the most important concepts in DAX.
 It describes DAX as it applies to all the products that use it.
 Some functionality may not apply to certain products or use cases.
 Refer to your product's documentation describing its particular implementation of DAX.

-DAX calculation formulas are used in measures, calculated columns, calculated tables, and row filters.
+DAX formulas are used in measures, calculated columns, calculated tables, and row-level security.

 Measures are dynamic calculation formulas where the results change depending on context.
 Measures are used in reporting that support combining and filtering model data by using multiple attributes such as a Power BI report or Excel PivotTable or PivotChart.
 Measures are created by using the DAX formula bar in the model designer.